mweststrate/build-if-changed/README.md

 A: Yes.
 It doesn't matter for the buid result, but it does matter for performance.
 If command A produces input for command B, A should be defined before B.
 Otherwise the system might run the commands B, A, B instead of just A, B.

+**Q: Does it run on Windows?**

+A: Yes.
+But remember; only use forward, unix-style slashes in patterns to denote the path separator.

 **Q: Why can a build command be only one line?**